UrbanOpus/CommunityLocus/README.md

 GETDISTRICT - this will output the district name given latitude and longitude how to use: dpd.getdistrict.get({lat: lat, lon: lon}, function( districtName, error){ //some script

+How to create new category
+1. edit CommunityLocus/public/data/categoryParsed.json
+2. go to url localhost:2403/initscores/
+this will insert new category into all district scores json file
+3. create a new collection and edit the fields
+4. create a new event, you can follow templates like /initfoods under the on get, write your script to parse and push the data into mongodb The collection should get the district name by using dpd.getdistrict.get After you have successfully parsed the data, push it into mongodb by dpd.collectionName.push({jsonfile});
+5. calculate the new scores by editing /calculatescores You can use the food template in calculatescores
+You can add in score description by editing the district.scores before pushing onto Mongodb
+6. edit mapCtrl.js under public/core/js/

+You have to create a new heatmapLayer and a new markerLayer Add both layer into the overlayMaps

+If its static data, you can follow crime/school's template If its dynamic data, you can follow food/event's template

+For each data point, you need to get the data and push the lat, lon, value into the heatmap layer You also need to push a new marker into markerLayer

+7. add search type in public/partials/search.html
+and edit public/core/js/scoreCtrl.js under SearchController for any inconsistency